Is Intermittent Fasting Good for Your Heart?

 - Inactive lifestyle

-According to researchers at the Nicolaus Copernicus University, Poland, fasting for heart health can be effective in fighting metabolic syndrome.
-This is because when we eat constantly, we fail to give the body a chance to recuperate and stabilize between meals.
-In turn, this causes a spike in insulin levels, consistently high blood sugar and a higher probability of developing excess body fat and high cholesterol.
+According to researchers at the Nicolaus Copernicus University in Toruń, Poland, fasting for heart health can be effective in fighting metabolic syndrome.
+When you eat regularly, you don’t give your body a chance to rest and reset your sensitivity to sugars between meals, which causes your body to constantly produce insulin.
+Also, your blood sugar will stay elevated and if you combine that with poor food choices, you’ll be more likely to develop excess body fat and high cholesterol.

-In comparison, fasting allows the body a period to rest.
-During this period, we can more effectively utilize and store insulin, break down and utilize sugar in the blood, and improve other lifestyle factors that contribute to overall heart health.
+If you fast, it allows your body to rest.
+That way, you’ll utilize and store insulin more effectively, break down and utilize sugar in your blood, and improve the other lifestyle factors that contribute to the health of your heart.
 Combined, these benefits help fight metabolic syndrome.

-Generally speaking, intermittent fasting does not have life-threatening or dangerous side effects.
-Typically, the most common side effects of fasting include hunger, fatigue, low blood sugar and possible changes in bowel movements while the body adjusts.
-When it comes to heart health, intermittent fasting boasts more benefits than risks, however, as with any lifestyle choice, you should be aware of all aspects of your decision.
+Intermittent fasting doesn’t have life-threatening or serious side effects.
+Typically, the most common side effects of fasting include hunger, fatigue, low blood sugar, and possible changes in your bowel movements while your body adjusts.
+Intermittent fasting has more benefits than risks when it comes to your heart health.
+Finding the right intermittent fasting plan that fits your lifestyle best is important.
+Take our quiz and find what works best for you.

-Fasting can create an electrolyte imbalance, depleting sodium, potassium, magnesium and calcium when you abstain from food.
-When left untreated over time, this can create a condition called arrhythmias, or an irregular heartbeat.
-Arrhythmias is common and is treatable by a medical professional, however, if you begin feeling chest pain, dizziness or fluttering in your chest, you should consult with your doctor immediately.
+Arrhythmia is common and is treatable by a medical professional, but, if you decide to try long fasts and begin feeling chest pain, dizziness or fluttering in your chest, you should consult with your doctor immediately.

-Striving to achieve proper heart health begins with incorporating healthier lifestyle changes.
-Perhaps one of the most positive changes you can incorporate for not just the heart, but the entire body, is intermittent fasting.
+Excellent heart health begins with incorporating healthier lifestyle changes.
+Perhaps one of the most positive changes you can incorporate is intermittent fasting.

-To lower fat and cholesterol, help your body utilize and store insulin, and decrease the chances that heart conditions impact your health and happiness, begin your journey today with our complete guide to intermittent fasting and health.
+To lower fat and cholesterol, help your body utilize and store insulin, and decrease your risk of heart conditions that impact your health and happiness, begin your intermittent fasting journey today.